Sleep Medicine Billing Services in Ohio

 Every OH payer has specific rules for sleep medicine claims.
 Here's how we navigate them.

-Medical Mutual of Ohio / Anthem Sleep Medicine Claims
+Medical Mutual of Ohio (statewide) and Anthem BCBS Sleep Medicine Claims

-Ohio Medicaid routes sleep medicine patients through 6 managed care plans: CareSource, Buckeye Health Plan, Molina, and 3 more.
+Ohio Medicaid (managed care) and MyCare Ohio (dual-eligibles) routes sleep medicine patients through 7 managed care plans: CareSource, Buckeye Health Plan, Molina Healthcare of Ohio, and 4 more.
 Each MCO has its own sleep medicine authorization and billing rules that we manage.

-CGS Administrators processes Medicare sleep medicine claims in Ohio with its own Local Coverage Determinations.
-We navigate CGS Administrators's policies around hst vs in-lab medical necessity to prevent medical necessity denials.
+CGS Administrators (Jurisdiction 15) processes Medicare sleep medicine claims in Ohio with its own Local Coverage Determinations.
+We navigate CGS Administrators (Jurisdiction 15)'s policies around hst vs in-lab medical necessity to prevent medical necessity denials.

 Denial Prevention for Ohio Sleep Medicine